Azure-Samples/resources-java-deploy-using-arm-template-with-progress/README.md

 - java
 products:
 - azure
-services: Resources
+extensions:
-platforms: java
+- services: Resources
-author: yaohaizh
+- platforms: java
 ---

-## Getting Started with Resources - Deploy Using ARM Template With Progress - in Java ##
+# Getting Started with Resources - Deploy Using ARM Template With Progress - in Java #

   Azure Resource sample for deploying resources using an ARM template and